 Conclusions

 We have set up and made all the necessary configurations to use the OpenLiteSpeed web server.
-The six steps mentioned above will help you to have a properly functioning web server running on your CentOS 8 VPS.
+The six steps mentioned above will help you have a properly functioning web server running on your CentOS server, ensuring stability and optimal performance.

-With the OpenLiteSpeed web dashboard, you will have the possibility to configure virtual hosts, change the default port to another one, and so much more.
-If you have any problems (or feedback), let us know in the comment section below.
+With the OpenLiteSpeed web dashboard, you will have the ability to configure virtual hosts, change the default port to another one, and explore many other features to customize your server.
+If you encounter any issues or have feedback, feel free to let us know in the comment section below.
+We're here to help with any CentOS server-related queries.

 People also read: